small-tech/jsdb/README.md

 ## Compaction

-___Note:__ I’m currently reviewing how compacting works.
-In a server setting, it __is__ important how fast the server restarts so I plan to make compaction a low-CPU background process that runs on a given interval instead of at every startup.
-This may have to be a post version 1.0 refactor._

 When you load in a JSDB table, by default JSDB will compact the JSDF file.

 Compaction is important for two reasons; during compaction: